 What is a clinical trial?

-Chris O’Brien Lifehouse is the first purpose-built cancer only clinical trials facility in NSW and our active clinical trials program is part of our commitment to ensuring people with cancer have access to the latest treatments available.
-Our clinical trials program has rapidly expanded and the most recent data from Cancer Institute NSW shows that Chris O’Brien Lifehouse has the most cancer clinical trials in the state.
+Chris O’Brien Lifehouse is the largest cancer clinical trials unit in NSW.
+Our active clinical trials program is part of our commitment to ensuring people with cancer have access to the latest treatments available.

 As science progresses, clinical trials allow us to innovate, discover new treatments and remain at the forefront of evidence-based care.
 They are crucial to our mission to find ways to better treat people with cancer both now and into the future.